Award-Winning Chicago Personal Injury Lawyer - Securing Justice

 The most common injuries in ATV-related accidents are as follows:

 The process of filing an ATV injury claim doesn’t have to be complicated when you work with the ATV accident lawyers at Rosenfeld Injury Lawyers.
-The first step is to schedule a free consultation with an ATV accident attorney.
+The first step is to schedule a free case evaluation with an ATV accident attorney.
 During the consultation, your lawyer will discuss your legal options based on the specifics of your case.

 Next, your ATV injury lawyer will negotiate with the at-fault parties and any insurance companies involved.
 Through these negotiations, your attorney will ensure that you receive fair compensation.
 If negotiations aren’t possible, your lawyer will prepare your case to go to trial.

 There are major differences between a car accident and an ATV accident.
-The injuries sustained during a car accident tend to be less catastrophic than in an ATV accident, as there are more protections in vehicles—such as airbags, seatbelts, and safety technology—that are designed to operate on highways.
+The injuries sustained during a car accident tend to be less catastrophic than in an ATV accident, as there are more protections in vehicles, such as airbags, seatbelts, and safety technology, that are designed to operate on highways.

 Even in a simple ATV accident, riders can face blunt force trauma and even death.
-As a result, the medical costs in ATV accidents tend to be much higher than in the average car accident case.
+As a result, the medical expenses in ATV accidents tend to be much higher than in the average car accident case.

 There are also more established laws for cars, such as speed limits, local driving regulations, and the requirement for insurance coverage.